ohait/jmy6xx/README.md

 ## I2C

-JMY622 supports I2C, and the default address in the documentation is 0xA0.
+JMY622 supports I2C, and even tho the default address in the documentation is 0xA0, you should use **0x50**.

-You should use 0x50. the Wire library consider only the 7 address bits, so the number is from 0 to 127.
+The Wire library consider only the 7 address bits, so the number is from 0 to 127.
 But jinmuyu documentation consider the whole byte (so 0xA0 for writing, and 0xA1 for reading).
-If you changed the defaults, just remember to divide it by 2 when entering the ic2_address in the constructor.
+If you changed the defaults, just remember to **divide by 2** when entering the ic2_address in the constructor.